rafael-pinho/jubarte-oracledb/test/README.md

 # Instructions
-Before run tests you need to some steps
+Before run tests you need to do some steps

 ### I work in a docker image to make this easier to run.
 It will be avaliable soon ###